Christians are Nothing Without Love

 So if we have gotten far down a path that looks like Christianity but is not filled with love, turn around.
 If we are working really hard for the church but are doing it in anger and resentment, stop.
 If we are so busy with serving we have no time to love the people we are supposed to be serving…just stop.
 It profits us nothing and creates a jarring discordant sound.
 Only start again when we are able to say for certain that it is the love of Jesus compelling us and the love of the Holy Spirit coming through us.

 No matter what it looks like to our eyes, if we don’t have love we are nothing.
+Why?
+Because if there is no love then Jesus is not with us.
+He is love and brings love wherever He goes.
 We all want to be something in the Body of Christ, right?
 So Love and Love greatly!